-Course of study: International Business Management & Sustainability (Master) Degree: Master of Business Administration (MBA) Modul number: 07 Modul title: International Project Management & Sustainability Module responsible: Dr. Opas Piansoongnern Language of lecture: english Typ of module: Mandatory module Module Content: This course is structured along the phases of typical "classical" project management: Initiation -> Planning -> Execution -> Completion Methods and tools as well as the specifics of "international" projects are discussed, where different cultural background and often major distances or time zone differences between team members and/or stakeholders often provide additional complexity.
+Course of study: International Business Management & Sustainability (Master) Degree: Master of Business Administration (MBA) Modul number: 07 Modul title: International Project Management & Sustainability Module responsible: Prof. Dr. Barbara Niersbach/Dr. Opas Piansoongnern Language of lecture: english Typ of module: Mandatory module Module Content: This course is structured along the phases of typical "classical" project management: Initiation -> Planning -> Execution -> Completion Methods and tools as well as the specifics of "international" projects are discussed, where different cultural background and often major distances or time zone differences between team members and/or stakeholders often provide additional complexity.
 Part of the learning experience in each phase are small case studies.
 The students work on those cases in small teams and discuss the results with the group.
 Agile project management methods like SCRUM, which originally were developed for IT projects, become popular for non-IT projects, too.
 The differences to "classic" project management methods as well as commonalities are explained and discussed.
 The module also aims to focus on the key components of an innovative entrepreneurial leader in sustainable organizations who must manage a project in a physical and virtual, diverse and complex context.
 The content includes the art and science of building a team of talent, the key elements of effective communication, a framework for bridging social distance, benefits of conflict, and a social contract for a team that fosters innovation.
 This includes: - Key components of an innovative entrepreneurial leader - Leadership skills for international projects - The key elements of effective communication - The art and science of building a team of talent - Frameworks for bridging the social distance - The benefits of conflict and a social contract to foster team innovation Thus, the module links the knowledge of classical project management with the concepts of sustainable team building concepts in modern organizations.
-Courses: International Project Management Teaching and learning forms: LS Lecture and Seminar Prerequisites for participation: University degree Applicability of the module: International Business Management & Sustainability Prerequisites allocation ECTS: Portfolio: Case study presentation (70%) and oral exam (30%) ECTS credits: 5 Grading: graded
+Focus on Sustainability in the Module: The module focuses in different approaches on ecological, economic and social sustainability aspects; the last-mentioned especially in the field of leadership.
+Courses: International Project Management & Sustainability Teaching and learning forms: LS Lecture and Seminar Prerequisites for participation: Bachelor degree or University degree with basic knowledge in Project Management and Leadership

+Applicability of the module: (2) Controlling & Finance Management; (6) International Economic Structures & Compliance; (9) International Value Chain Management; (12) Digital Transformation & Business Development; (13) Key Account Management; (15) Master Seminar & Thesis; (16) Sustainable Capstone Project.

+Prerequisites allocation ECTS: Portfolio: Case study presentation (70%) and oral exam (30%)

+ECTS credits: 5

+Grading: graded

 Workload: Approximately 30h/ECTS

 Duration of the module: one semester

 Frequency of offering: Summer semester only

 Literature: - Caporarello, L, and Magni, M. (2022).
 Team Management: Creating and Managing Flexible and Resilient Teams.
 Milan: Bocconi University Press Clifton, A. (2019).
 Team Management: Harness the Power of the Collective.
 New Delhi: Rupa Publications Dyer, J., Furr, N., and Lefrandt, C. (2019).
 Innovation Capital: How to Competeand WinLike the World's Most Innovative Leaders, Boston: Harvard Business Review Press Koester, Kathrin (2010): International Project Management; London: SAGE Publications Ltd.; - Kuster, Jürg et.al (2019): Handbuch Projektmanagement; 4.
 Auflage; Berlin: Springer Gabler - Jakoby, Walter (2019): Projekt Management für Ingenieure; 4.
 Auflage; Wiesbaden: Springer Vieweg - Zwikael, Ofer et.al (2019): Project Management; Cham, CH: Springer Nature Switzerland AG

 Compulsory attendance: no